eMushrif/doxygen-demo/readme.md

 `.md` files will show-up on the left pane as sections of their own, not under `Modules` sections.

+You can highlight some pragraphs for important notices:

+\warning This paragraph starts with \\warning command.

+\note This paragraph starts with \\note command.
+You can also do this in the code files as well.

+\bug This paragraph starts with \\bug command.

+\attention This paragraph starts with \\attention command.

+\pre This paragraph starts with \\pre command.

 ### Creating hierarchy of pages

 You can create hierarchy within a single `.md` file as you can see in @ref md_doc_pwr-mgmt.
 You can check `power-mgmt.md` and look for the following commands: